Lightning-AI/LitLogger/README.md

 <div align="center">

-# ⚡ LitLogger - The lightweight AI experiment manager
+# ⚡ LitLogger - A minimal logger for AI experiments

-**Log, track, compare, and share AI experiments**
+**Log, track, and share inputs, outputs, metrics, prompts, and artifacts from any Python code so you can see what changed and why.**

 <pre>
 ✅ Lightweight      ✅ Zero-setup           ✅ Any Python code